Jaxsbr/iblogyo/source/_posts/hexo-basics.md

 url: https://yourhostingsite
 ```

 I have a github.io space where my personal wesite lives.
-I want my blog to live in a sub page in another repository.
+I want my blog to live as a sub page, with the content served from a different repository than the main site.
 To configure this I did the following:
 set the `url:` to https://jaxsbr.github.io/
 set the `root:` to /pkb-blog